10 Best Countries for Remote Workers in Europe

 Best places to live in Austria as a remote worker:

 - Vienna: the city’s Baroque cityscape offers one of the cleanest, cosiest atmospheres in the world.
 Vienna is an incredible artistic hub, with countless museums and galleries.
+You’ll also find a large selection of lovely apartments in Vienna if you wish to move here.

 - Salzburg: charming, beautiful and incredibly environmentally-friendly, Salzburg is a major city which feels more like a small town.